PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. If Jzero allowed multiple classes in separate files, the symbol tables would need a mechanism to be aware of the classes.
 In Java, this may entail reading other source files at compile time while compiling a given file.
 This implies that classes must be easily found without reference to their filename, hence Java’s requirement that classes be placed in files whose base name is the same as the class name.

 ### Chapter 7, Checking Base Types
+This chapter focuses on implementing simple type checks for the base types found in the Jzero subset of Java, enhancing the compiler's ability to generate correct instructions based on operand types.
+By associating type information with syntax tree nodes, the compiler gains insight into the types of operands, allowing for more accurate code generation.
+Key topics include representing types within the compiler, assigning type information to declared variables, determining types at each syntax tree node, and exploring runtime type checks and type inference through a Unicon example.
+The chapter addresses the significance of type checking in ensuring both efficiency and safety in program execution.
+While languages like Python, Lisp, BASIC, and Unicon may forgo explicit type checking for user-friendliness, opting for runtime checks, compile-time type checking offers performance benefits and helps prevent fatal errors.
+Thus, the chapter delves into type checking methodologies, starting with base types, and emphasizes the importance of representing type information extracted from source code.

 **Key Insights**:
 1. Type checking finds many errors that would prevent the program from running correctly, but it also helps determine how much memory will be needed to hold variables, and exactly what instructions will be needed to perform the various operations in the program.